A quiet journey back to yourself — practical, gentle, and grounded.

 Two minutes of checking in every day beats a big “breakthrough” once a month.

 Tea.
 A short walk.
 A shower.
 A calm playlist.
-Watching diggers.
 Small acts count.

 Instead of “What’s wrong with me?” try: “What’s unmet in me?”